nitpicker55555/Geo-QA-Paper/README.md

-# GeoQA - Geographic Question Answering System
+# GeoQA Portal: Natural Language Interaction with Geospatial Data Using Multi-Agent LLMs and Semantic Search

 ## Architecture